The Constitution of Trinity Memorial United Church

 Small Group Ministries

-Small Group Ministries are groups, bodies or committees that are deemed central to the achievement of the Congregation’s mission.
-This Constitution establishes the mission to be achieved and parameters (limitations) within which each ministry must operate.
+Small Group Ministries are groups, bodies, or committees that are deemed central to the achievement of the Congregation’s Mission.
+This Constitution establishes the Mission to be achieved and the parameters (limitations) within which each ministry must operate.
 These may be revised by the Board or by a Congregational meeting after prayerful consultation with the Small Group Ministries involved.
 The mission and parameters must always be consistent with the Mission of the Congregation and not violate the requirements of The Manual of the United Church of Canada.

 The Small Group Ministries are empowered to carry out their mission using whatever means they see fit, without seeking Board permission, as long as they stay within the specified parameters.
-The Board, however, will use its authority when necessary to insure that the interests and goals of the whole congregation are represented and considered e.g. worship matters.
-This arrangement is intended to provide maximum opportunity for creativity and innovation as our church faces the challenges of ministry in changing times.
-Small Group Ministries may take different forms and names from time to time but will continue to cover the following areas of responsibility.
+The Board, however, will use its authority when necessary to ensure that the interests and goals of the whole Congregation are represented and considered (e.g. worship matters).
+This arrangement is intended to provide maximum opportunity for creativity and innovation as our Church faces the challenges of ministry in changing times.
+Small Group Ministries may take different forms and names from time to time, but will continue to cover the following areas of responsibility.
 Items marked with an asterisk (*) are legally required by The Manual of the United Church of Canada.

 · Pastoral Care